vmware/ansible-collection-alb/docs/avi_serviceenginegroup_advanced.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - Timeout for warmstart vs resync.
+                  - Memory pool size used for waf.requires se reboot.
                 </div>
                                 <div style="font-size: small">
-                  - Field introduced in 18.1.4, 18.2.1.
+                  - Field introduced in 17.2.3.
                 </div>
                                 <div style="font-size: small">
-                  - Unit is sec.
+                  - Unit is kb.
                 </div>
                                 <div style="font-size: small">
                   - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
                 </div>
                                 <div style="font-size: small">
-                  - Default value when not specified in API or module is interpreted by Avi Controller as 300.
+                  - Default value when not specified in API or module is interpreted by Avi Controller as 64.
                 </div>
                                             </td>
         </tr>